-If you need assistance in completing the questionnaire, or need access to the form in an alternative format, please contact us at.....
+If you need assistance in completing the questionnaire, or need access to it in an alternative format, please contact us at.....

-We've included some more details about how the survey works and what will happen to the information you provide below/on the attached sheet/ on the back/.....
+We've included some more details about how the survey works and what will happen to the information you provide below/in the attached file, by clicking this link....